Los Angeles Dodgers minor league players: Eduardo Quintero

 Eduardo Quintero (born September 16, 2005) is a Venezuelan professional baseball outfielder in the Los Angeles Dodgers organization.

 Quintero signed with the Los Angeles Dodgers as an international free agent in January 2023.
 He made his professional debut that year with the Dominican Summer League Dodgers.

 Quintero played 2024 with the Arizona Complex League Dodgers and Rancho Cucamonga Quakes, batting a combined .285 and started 2025 with Rancho Cucamonga before a mid-season promotion to the Great Lakes Loons.
 Combined, he batted .293 with 19 home runs and 63 RBI.
 He was named the Dodgers Branch Rickey Minor League Player of the Year for 2025.
 He also won the 2025 California League Most Valuable Player Award.
+Quintero remained at Great Lakes to start 2026.
+He played in 111 games, batting .309 with 12 home runs and 68 RBI and earned league all-star honors.
+Quintero was promoted to the Double-A Tulsa Drillers on the final day of the regular season and homered in his debut.